 Use this tool if you want to send registration forms, order forms, application forms, or surveys to your customers and don’t need a lot of data.

-As you can see, none of the survey solutions above are simply free trials.
-They are free solutions, so there is no downside to signing up and testing which software will fit your needs best.
+Many of the tools we described in this article are free or at least offer free trials, so there is no downside to signing up and testing which software will fit your needs best.